 C57BL/6 mice (male:female ratio = 1) between 6 and 8 weeks of age were obtained from the Institute of Neurobiology's animal house.
-Male Wistar (n = 20-22) adult (250-300 g) rats (n = 6-8) were used, as well as lean (n = 15) and spontaneous obese (n = 12) Neotomodon alstoni mice .
-Animals were fed ad libitum and reared in normal cyclic light conditions (12 h light/dark cycle) with an ambient light level of ~400 lux.
-Plasma glucose concentrations were measured from a tail blood sample using a blood glucose analyzer (Accu-check active, GC model).
+Much efforts were made to reduce the number of animals at minimum to achieve statistical significance and their suffering (sham manipulation daily a week before testing, use of analgesic drops and semi-invasive ERG electrodes placed at the equator of eyeball, which could not compress eyeball).
+Male Wistar (n = 20-22) adult (250-300 g) rats (n = 6-8) were used, as well as lean (n = 15) and spontaneous obese (n = 12) Neotomodon alstoni mice [36].
+Animals were fed ad libitum and reared in normal cyclic light conditions (12 h light/dark cycle) with an ambient light level of ~ 400 lux.
+Plasma glucose concentrations were measured from a tail blood sample using a blood glucose analyzer (Accucheck active, GC model).

-Six- to eight-week-old C57BL/6 mice were divided into two groups of 16 and fed a chow diet (5020, Lab Diets) containing 21 % of calories from fat or a high-fat diet containing 60 % calories from fat (D12492 Research Diets).
+Six- to eight-week-old C57BL/6 mice were divided into two groups of 16 and fed a chow diet (5020, Lab Diets) containing 21% of calories from fat or a high-fat diet containing 60% calories from fat (D12492 Research Diets).

-Diabetes was induced in Wistar rats by i.p. injection of streptozotocin (55 mg per kg body weight) in citrate buffer .
+Diabetes was induced in Wistar rats by i.p. injection of streptozotocin (55 mg per kg body weight) in citrate buffer [37].
 Control rat group received only citrate buffer injections.
-We confirmed diabetes by measuring blood glucose (>250 mg/dl in animals ) 24 h after streptozotocin injection.
-Bodyweight was measured as indicated and glycemic controls were always performed after a 6 h fasting .
+We confirmed diabetes by measuring blood glucose (>250 mg/dl in animals [38]) 24 h after streptozotocin injection.
+Bodyweight was measured as indicated and glycemic controls were always performed after a 6 h fasting [39].

 For in vivo ERG, animals were evaluated after a 12-h dark adaptation period.
+Once experiments were concluded, animals were sacrificed by CO_2 inhalation.